minosg/picrypt/README.md

 on Raspbery Pi related projects.

-The main idea behind the project was conceived when I had to carry a couple of raspberry pi sd cards, that contained important code, and I was worried about loosing them.I needed a tool that would integrate seamlesly with the OS, encrypt the code and automatically unlock it on boot-up.
+The main idea behind the project was conceived when I had to carry a couple of raspberry pi SD cards, that contained important code, and I was worried about loosing them.I needed a tool that would integrate seamlesly with the OS, encrypt the code and automatically unlock it on boot-up.
 In addition it would be it good to be able to protect the code from being run by not authorized